The settlement and integration of refugees into Alberta

 Another concern that has been expressed by some Albertans is whether new refugees will be able to find employment quickly enough so that they can support themselves financially.
 While employment rates vary between different new refugee groups there are several opportunities right here in Alberta To help refugees gain valuable work experience.
 For example, Refugees At Work which is run by the Centre for Newcomers has helped over 400 refugees find jobs since 2011, and since 2012 Edmonton's Immigrant Access Network (EIAN) has helped over 500 people find employment.

-And also a special thanks should be given to , which financially support the solution of all problems related to refugees.
-These online casinos are also very popular among Canadians, as they all have a huge range of games, pay out money quickly, offer 24/7 support service and are licensed.
+And also a special thanks should be given to , as they all have a huge range of games, pay out money quickly, offer 24/7 support service and are licensed.

 According to EIAN's coordinator Sally Kuo, "Refugees are eager to contribute to the economy".